vbookshelf/Flask-Experiments/Exp_11-working-ajax-flask-request-response-example-template/README.md

 ## Objectives

-- Send a request to a flask endpoint using jquery.
+- Send a onclick request to a flask endpoint using jquery.
 - Receive the response using jquery.
 - Display the response on the page.
+- Don't use a form.

 <br>